 Under his leadership, professional soccer’s popularity has soared to unprecedented heights in Quebec and the team has become one of the most respected clubs in North America, winning three playoff championships (in second division) and three Canadian championships.
-The Impact also reached the CONCACAF Champions League final in April 2015, a first for a Canadian club and only the second time for an MLS franchise.
+The Club also reached the CONCACAF Champions League final in April 2015, a first for a Canadian club and only the second time for an MLS franchise.
 The following year, the team clinched a berth in the Eastern Conference Final in its third playoff appearance in six MLS seasons.

-In 2010, he completed the pyramid of soccer development in Quebec with the creation of the Academy, followed by the Pre-Academy, which features nine Montreal Impact youth teams with players ranging from the ages of 7 to 19.
+In 2010, he completed the pyramid of soccer development in Quebec with the creation of the Academy, followed by the Pre-Academy, which features nine youth teams with players ranging from the ages of 7 to 19.

 In 2014, he acquired Bologna FC, a second-division Italian team that was promoted to Serie A the following year.